r-lib/styler/README.md

     `check-added-large-files` prevents you from committing big files, json or yaml validators and so on.
-  - No need to without worrying about dependencies, testing, different versions of hooks etc. It’s handled by pre-commit.
+  - No need to without worrying about dependencies, testing, different versions of hooks, file filtering for specific hooks etc. It’s handled by pre-commit.
   - Hooks are maintained in *one* place, and you just need a `.pre-commit-config.yaml` file.
 No need to c/p hooks from one project to another.